Nicky9319/Renderperk_CRM/instructions.md

-In the json file make a record for all the unique render farms names found in it for competetor record stores the positives the users are saying the negative users are saying Store all the relevant context found regarding them also make sure to having a counter so that we can have data about how many people are syaing the same thing
+In the json file make a record for all the unique render farms names found in it for competetor record stores the positives the users are saying the negative users are saying Store all the relevant context found regarding them (How they Market, Scale, potential bottlenecks, business execution etc...) also make sure to having a counter so that we can have data about how many people are syaing the same thing

 eg. it has a great UI and a lot of people have the same intent then make sure to have some metadata stored of how many people are saying that and all